Olu-wafemi/Event-Driven-E-commerce-Platform-/README.md

 ## Introduction

-Welcome to our event-driven e-commerce microservices platform!
+Welcome to my event-driven e-commerce microservices platform!
 This README provides an in-depth overview of the project, its features, and instructions for setting up and running the application.

 ## Project Overview

-Our event-driven e-commerce platform is built on a microservices architecture using TypeScript, Sequelize, and PostgreSQL.
+The event-driven e-commerce platform is built on a microservices architecture using TypeScript, Sequelize, and PostgreSQL.
 This platform provides a scalable and flexible solution for managing products, user accounts, and orders.

 ## Prerequisites